demisto/content/Packs/PrismaCloud/Playbooks/playbook-Prisma_Cloud_-_Network__API_and_Anomaly_Incidents_README.md

-This playbook handles incidents of internet exposed services and detect potential risky configurations that can make your cloud environment vulnerable to attacks, and incidents of unusual network and user activity for all users, and are especially critical for privileged users and assumed roles where detecting unusual activity may indicate the first steps in a potential misuse or account compromise.
+This playbook handles incidents of internet exposed services and detects potential risky configurations that can make your cloud environment vulnerable to attacks, and incidents of unusual network and user activity for all users, and are especially critical for privileged users and assumed roles where detecting unusual activity may indicate the first steps in a potential misuse or account compromise.

 ## Dependencies